Why More and More Women Are Saying No to Marriage

-)-- A woman today does not necessarily have to walk down the wedding aisle and put a ring on her finger in order to-- have money, or have sex with a guy, or cohabitate with him, or share finances, or create a family, or even to have and raise children.
-Furthermore, women do not need a husband in order to be socially accepted and respected in society.
-Some women today do not even need physical contact with a man in order to conceive.
-It is a sweeping cultural change embraced by millions, which can't be ignored.
+A woman today does not necessarily have to walk down the wedding aisle and put a ring on her finger in order to have money, or have sex with a guy, or cohabitate with him, or share finances, or create a family, or even to have and raise children.
+Don't Say I Do! explains why.

 New Horizon Press announces the release of Don't Say I Do!
 Why Woman Should Stay Single by Orna Gadish, M.Sc— A rising tide of women around the world today are forgoing traditional wedding vows and choosing the single life.
 In fact, 47 percent of young adults have never been married and the percentage includes more women than men.
 As women rise in the workforce, cohabitation increases, and single parenthood becomes more accepted, fewer women than ever opt to tie the knot.